Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - When running tests, make sure you're using the correct paths for input files (like CSV, JSON, and TXT files) as they may have changed in the new structure
 - If you encounter "Module not found" errors, double-check that all dependencies are correctly listed in the `package.json` file and that you've run `npm install` after making any changes
 - If requests to the API Gateway are not being routed correctly, check the `server.js` file in the `api-gateway` directory and ensure all routes are properly configured
-- Verify network connectivity between the API Gateway and individual services if requests are not being forwarded correctly
+- Verify network connectivity between the API Gateway and individual services if requests are not

-## Contributing

-Contributions to SHORT-VIDEO-CREATOR-SIMPLIFIED are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Commit your changes with clear, descriptive messages
-4. Push the branch to your fork
-5. Submit a pull request with a comprehensive description of your changes

-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.